Modal component with Next.js

 <NextScript />

-{/*Below we add the modal wrapper*/}
+{/* Below we insert the modal wrapper*/}

 <div id="modal-root"></div>